 - Low-voltage work: Residential or commercial wiring.

-- High-voltage work: Industrial Electricians work specifically in industrial settings, where heavy machinery and powerful systems are used.
-They often work with very high voltages, so accuracy and safety are important.
+- High-voltage work: Industrial Electricians are Electricians who work specifically in industrial settings, with a lot of heavy machinery and powerful systems.
+They often work with very high voltages, so a high degree of accuracy and safety is important.
 An industrial electrician earns an average salary between NZ$90,000 and NZ$105,000 per year.
-The earnings usually depend on the complexity of the role and work experience.
+The earnings usually rely on the complexity of the role and work experience.

-In 2024, the average hourly rate for apprentices stands at NZ$20.19.
-Rates are exceptionally high in cities like Auckland, where apprentices earn an average of NZ$29.98 per hour, reflecting increased demand and living costs.
+In early 2025, the average hourly rate for apprentices stands at NZ$20.19.
+Rates are particularly high in cities like Auckland, where apprentices earn an average of NZ$29.98 per hour, reflecting increased demand and living costs.

 What Do Apprentice Electricians Do?

-An apprentice electrician has a significant position in an electrical organization as he or she learns on the job under a qualified electrician.
-They engage in many activities that enable them to achieve the skill level as a professional in this area.
+An apprentice electrician has a significant position in electrical organization as he or she is learning on the job under a journeyman electrician.
+They engage in many activities that enable them to achieve the level of skill as a professional in this area.

 Key Responsibilities

-An apprentice operates under a licensed electrician’s supervision in installing, maintaining or repairing electrical systems.
+An apprentice operates under the supervision of a licensed electrician in the installation, maintenance or repair of electrical systems.
 Their duties typically include:

-- Installing electrical wiring: Within the wiring context, for receptacles, switches, transformers, or distribution boxes, accomplish the following tasks: measuring wiring, Measuring and cutting wiring to appropriate length and Installing wiring where required.
+- Installing electrical wiring: Accomplish following tasks within wiring context, for receptacles, switches, transformers or distribution boxes in the above mentioned aspects: Measuring wiring Measuring and cutting wiring to appropriate length and Installing wiring where required.

-- Carrying out repairs: As and when necessary, diagnose faults on electrical-related matters and correct them accordingly.
+- Carrying out repairs: As and when necessary, diagnosing faults on electrical related matters and correcting same accordingly.

 - Adhering to safety standards: Implementing guidelines of a company and lawful requirements to work without creating risky conditions.

-- Operating hand and power tools: Using tools to finish several installations and repairs effectively.
+- Using hand and power tools: The use of tools to finish several installations and repairs effectively.